jalcine/website/src/_posts/2013-01-26-static-web-pages-plus-git-equals-awesome-deployment.markdown

   - octopress
   - sites
 category: development
+excerpt:
+  Push to deploy.
+Like a touch-to-start car, but like for static Web pages.

 ---

 I've been having lots of fun working with [Octopress][] and working with it